codarrenvelvindron/codarren.github.io/_drafts/Getting_system_info_under_GNU_Linux.md

 ```
 ![lscpu](https://github.com/codarrenvelvindron/codarrenvelvindron.github.io/raw/master/images/lscpu.png)

-Normally, on Redhat-based OSes, lscpu will only give you the number of cores you have.

-But on Debian-based OSes, newer ones particularly.

-It will give you much more information, but still it's a summary.

 The neat information that lscpu gives in this case is the number of cores as well as the number of
 physical sockets.

-It means that physically i have only one CPU on my motherboard (which is true).
+It means that physically i have only one CPU in one socket on my motherboard (which is true).

 The concept of sockets and cores is useful for virtual machines.